Hardwood or Engineered Wood Flooring: Which Is Best?

 Let’s clear something up right away: "engineered" does not mean "fake" or "low-quality."
-While it might have been seen as a lesser alternative in the past, modern engineered flooring is a premium, high-tech product that stands on its own.
+Forget the old myths.
+Modern engineered flooring is a premium, high-tech product that stands on its own.
 It’s made with a top layer of real, beautiful hardwood, so you don't sacrifice on appearance.
-The secret is its core, which is constructed in layers for incredible stability.
-This guide will help you look past the old myths and see how today’s hardwood or engineered wood flooring options compare in quality, performance, and durability, so you can make an informed choice based on facts, not assumptions.
+The secret is its layered core, built for incredible stability.
+We'll look past the outdated assumptions and compare today’s hardwood or engineered wood flooring options on quality, performance, and durability, so you can make a choice you feel great about.

 Key Takeaways